Does Medicare Cover Mobility Scooters?

 - A scooter can make a big difference for people who struggle to walk longer distances in stores or other areas.
 Find out if Medicare covers mobility scooters.

 Medicare does sometimes cover power scooters and wheelchairs for people who have a medical need for these mobility devices.
 But coverage of mobility scooters can be pretty complex, so it's important to understand the requirements and limitations if you're considering one of these devices.
+Below we explore the question of will Medicare pay for mobility scooters?

 What Medicare Plans Cover Mobility Scooters?